 This is where theory meets reality.
 On regional trains, it is generally not possible to find out in advance where the designated space for bicycles is located: at the front, rear or in the middle.
 The best thing to do is to wait somewhere in the middle of the platform until the train arrives and then scan the train until you see the bicycle pictogram on it.
 With PKP Intercity trains, the carriage number is printed on your ticket.
 Although this does not give you complete certainty about where exactly your carriage will stop, you can keep it in mind.
 In any case, especially on a longer platform, you may find yourself jogging a mini-marathon with your bike in the final seconds before the doors close.

-Efficient boarding can be difficult, especially when the platform is crowded or when travelling with others.
+Efficient boarding can be a bit tricky, especially when the platform is crowded or when travelling with others.
 Always allow other passengers to disembark first.
 Then wait until “normal” passengers have boarded so that you do not inconvenience anyone.
 Get on and place your bicycle in the designated holder.
 On some trains, your bicycle is placed horizontally, while on others you have to hang it by the front wheel – not always easy to do, especially if your bicycle is heavy, has panniers, or if you simply don’t have the strength.
 In such cases, don’t hesitate to ask someone for help.

 Taking your bicycle on Polish trains can be really worthwhile and allows you to explore larger parts of the beautiful Polish countryside.
 It is inexpensive (in the province of Mazovia it is even free!) and so far I have not experienced any significant problems.
 Of course, it can be a bit nerve-wracking when the train arrives.
 On regional trains, the bicycle compartment is not always clearly marked.
-On intercity trains, the carriage number is printed on your ticket, but I have experienced several times that the train arrives “backwards”, so the first carriage is the last, etc.
+On intercity trains, the carriage number is printed on your ticket, but I have experienced several times that the train arrives “backwards”, so the first carriage is the last, etc. And yes, as you can see in the photo above, it’s not always easy to lug your bike inside.

 So far, I have only once been unable to travel on an intercity train from Łowicz to Warsaw (no problem, the regional train left half an hour later and there was plenty of room), which is why I recommend always booking intercity trains in advance.
 In general, however, the train staff are friendly and helpful.
 ‘Damy radę!’ is what you’ll hear – ‘We’ll manage!’.
 Even if you can’t (or don’t want to!) put your bicycle in the rack, but you stay with your bicycle and make sure it doesn’t bother anyone, my experience is that you won’t encounter any problems.